 - 10.22.5.1.
 Withdrawal of Days from the Catastrophic Leave Bank - a.
+10.22.5.1.1.
 Applicants may request up to twenty (20) full salary, donated sick leave days from the Catastrophic Leave Bank.
-At the end of the twenty (20) day period, an additional twenty (20) days may be requested for a maximum of forty (40) days to be used per catastrophic illness or injury. - b.
-Applications will be accepted and processed on a first-come, first-served basis. - c.
+At the end of the twenty (20) day period, an additional twenty (20) days may be requested for a maximum of forty (40) days to be used per catastrophic illness or injury. - b.10.22.5.1.2.
+Applications will be accepted and processed on a first-come, first-served basis. - e-10.22.5.1.3.
 Unit members may receive only one credit of forty (40) days in any school year.
 Any unit member who has accessed a bank of forty (40) days in any one (1) school year shall not be approved for additional withdrawals from the bank in a subsequent school year until all other pending applications have been processed. - 10.22.5.2.
 Days granted but not used will be returned to the Bank.
 Unit members will be compensated at their daily rate of pay for each Catastrophic Leave Bank day used. - 10.22.5.3.
 Unit members receiving compensation under Worker's Compensation provisions shall not be eligible to withdraw days from the Catastrophic Leave Bank until exhausting all such benefits. - 10.22.5.4.
 A unit member whose application for paid catastrophic sick leave is denied may request that the decision be reviewed by the Contract Administration Committee (CAC).
 The CAC shall ensure that all information contained in the review remains confidential and that the provisions of this Section were appropriately applied in evaluating the unit member's application.
 The CAC's decision shall be final and binding. - 10.22.5.5.
-Days from the Bank shall be authorized on a first-come first-served basis.
+Days from the Bank shall be authorized on a first-come, first-served basis.
 In the event the Bank is depleted, no further applications to use paid catastrophic sick leave will be granted. - 10.22.5.6.
-The parties will review the program annually, in July, and the Parties may mutually agree to negotiate appropriate modifications to the program which shall require formal ratification by the Association and adoption by the Board of Education.
-If, during the annual review, it is determined that the Bank has maintained a balance sufficient to sustain withdrawals, the parties may mutually agree to extend the three (3)-year donation cycle and not require an additional donation in the year in which it is due. - 10.22.5.7.
-The provisions of Sections 10.22.4.4. and 10.22.5.5. which relate to the application process and the approval of applications for the use of days from the Bank shall not be subject to the grievance procedures contained in Article 15 of this Agreement.
+The pParties will review the program annually, in July, and the Parties may mutually agree to negotiate appropriate modifications to the program which shall require formal ratification by the Association and adoption by the Board of Education.
+If, during the annual review, it is determined that the Bank has maintained a balance sufficient to sustain withdrawals, the pParties may mutually agree to extend the three (3)-year donation cycle and not require an additional donation in the year in which it is due. - 10.22.5.7.
+The provisions of Sections 10.22.4.4. and 10.22.5.5. which relate to the application process and the approval of applications for the use of days from the Bank shall not be subject to the grievance procedures contained in Article 15 of this Agreement. - A tentative agreement on any one item is subject to agreement on the entire package, and the entire package is subject to each party's ratification process.
+Language written in italics is intent language and will not be included in contract language.
+Agreements are tentative until the Parties have final agreement.